iotaledger/bee-rfcs/text/0000-transaction-bundle/0000-transaction-bundle.md

 # Summary

-## Transaction

-In the context of IOTA, a `Bundle` is a message that is shared over the network, and a `Transaction` is the fundamental unit that a `Bundle` is constructed from.
-To use TCP as a well known analogy, a `Bundle` corresponds to a message, and a `Transaction` corresponds to a packet.

-This RFC proposes a `Transaction` type to represent the transaction format used by the IOTA Reference Implementation as of version [`iri v1.8.1`], commit `e1776fbad5d90df86a26402f9025e4b0b2ef7d3e`.
-The `Transaction` type is implemented as a struct and is intended to be a public interface.
-It thus comes with a number of opaque types for its fields that we leave to be fleshed out at a later time.

-## Bundle

-The smallest communication unit in the IOTA protocol is the transaction.
-Everything, including payment settlements and/or plain data, is propagated through the IOTA network in transactions.
+The fundamental communication unit in the IOTA protocol is the transaction.
+Everything, including payment settlements and plain data, is propagated through the IOTA network in transactions.

 A transaction is `8019` trits and the payload (i.e. `sig_or_msg`) is `6561` trits.
 This payload holds a signature in case of a payment settlement and plain data otherwise.
 Since it has a limited size, a user often needs more than one